nanvel/blog/2017/11/trading.md

 ### Pump And Dump

 Pump and dump is a scheme that attempts to boost the price of a stock through recommendations based on false, misleading or greatly exaggerated statements.

+### Market order vs limit order

+The primary advantage of a limit order over a market order is that the limit order guarantees market entry at the trader's specified, desired price.